spotahome/redis-operator/README.md

 ### Custom command

-By default, redis and sentinel will be called with de basic command, giving the configuration file:
+By default, redis and sentinel will be called with the basic command, giving the configuration file:

 - Redis: `redis-server /redis/redis.conf`
 - Sentinel: `redis-server /redis/sentinel.conf --sentinel`